comppower/PA_4/test/README.txt

-The makefile currently doesn’t work!
+Fixed makefile issue.
+Program still has trouble running

 Summary of the program:
 This program run a simulation of a certain amount of customers and tellers over a certain amount of time and average service time.
 The program takes in